digao-dalpiaz/DzHTMLText/README.md

 `ParagraphCount: Integer` = Returns the total paragraphs of text.
 This property is read-only.

 `ParagraphSpacing: TPixels` = Specify the default paragraph spacing in overall text.
+The paragraph spacing is added to original line spacing.
 You can use `<LS>` tag to determine paragraph spacing at specific lines.

 `StyleLinkNormal: TDHStyleLinkProp` = Properties to format a link when is not selected by mouse.